kalavai-net/kalavai-client/docs/docs/faqs.md

 ### Organisations with on premise servers already have systems to use them.
 Why would they trust you to manage that for all their needs?

 Kalavai works as an integration system, it does not force organisations to switch every workflow they have over to benefit from it.
-They can install the kalavai client in their existing on premise servers, which will automatically then connect them to the cluster and make them able to run workflows.
+They can install the kalavai client in their existing on premise servers, which will automatically then connect them to the pool and make them able to run workflows.
 The kalavai client is designed to co-exist with any application and can be limited to use only a portion of resources, so organisations can easily continue to use their on premise deployments.

 ### I’ve heard of a bunch of service providers for rent-a-GPU on demand.
 Isn’t the market saturated already?